Victorhtf/MeetMatch/README.md

-# CoupleEats - Couple Restaurant Decision Web App
+# MeetMatch - Couple Restaurant Decision Web App

-CoupleEats is a web application designed to simplify the process of choosing a restaurant for couples.
+MeetMatch is a web application designed to simplify the process of choosing a restaurant for couples.
 The app is inspired by the famous movie matching app, where couples synchronize their accounts and get restaurant recommendations based on mutual preferences.
 Built with React, Sass, SQL, JSON, and external APIs for restaurants, reviews, and location data, CoupleEats aims to make dining decisions easy and enjoyable for couples.

 ## Features